 - testing (ndarray) Array-like object holding the points where predictions will be made.
 Must have shape (n_predict, D) or (D,) (for a single prediction) - unc (bool) (optional) Flag indicating if the uncertainties are to be computed.
 If False the method returns None in place of the uncertainty array.
 Default value is True. - include_nugget (bool) (optional) Flag indicating if the nugget should be included in the predictive variance.
 Only relevant if unc = True.
-Default is True. - allow_not_fit (bool) (optional) Flag that allows predictions to be made even if not all emulators have been fit.
+Default is True. - full_cov (bool) (optional) Flag indicating if the full predictive covariance should be computed.
+Only relevant if unc = True.
+Default is False. - allow_not_fit (bool) (optional) Flag that allows predictions to be made even if not all emulators have been fit.
 Default is False which will raise an error if any unfitted emulators are present. - processes (int or None) (optional) Number of processes to use when making the predictions.
 Must be a positive integer or None to use the number of processors on the computer (default is None)